 It is easy to patch up a severely damaged vehicle with rust or accident damage using fiberglass resin filler and a can of color-matched spray paint.
 The problem with rust is that there is no guarantee that it won't return.
 Most new vehicles are using a lot of hybrid metal combinations.
 That's why it's easy for something as basic as a windshield repair to lead to cancer.

 There are different types of damages in used vehicles that only an expert who has seen the end result of, after years of neglected upkeep, will recognize.
-The technicians at Creech Import know exactly how your vehicle is supposed to perform and how it should respond to braking, steering, and shifting inputs.
+Also, the technicians at Creech Import know exactly how your vehicle is supposed to perform and how it should respond to braking, steering, and shifting inputs.

 There are many advantages to having an automotive expert when you are about to lay down cash on any vehicle.
 We know the weak spots and can in the very least help you in negotiations.
 We can help by citing the damage the owner may not have noticed.
 Lastly, Contact us to see how we can help!